lib-map/guide-digitizing/index.md

 ![Select2](images/Select2.PNG)

-2. Right click the feature and choose **Delete**.
-It should disappear.
+2. Right click the feature you wish to remove and click **Delete**.
+The feature should disappear.

 ![Delete](images/Delete.PNG)

 ##### Saving
 Be sure to save your work periodically.
-The save icon in the top left corner of the screen does not save digitized objects.
+The save icon in the top left corner of the screen does not save digitization edits.

 1. To ensure digitizing is saved, click **Save** in the *Edit* tab of the toolbar.